top of page

 Subjects

-Indigenous Youth Climate Activist Txukukaytxi and her father, Puwe Puyanawa, Spiritual Leader of the Puyanawas, lead our journey through the Amazon and to the Science Summit at the United Nations General Assembly, COP and Davos World Economic Forum.
-There we meet with Nobel Prize-winning and IPCC report-writing scientists such as Beatrice Fihn, Carlos Nobre, and Benjamin Horton; Mere Takoko, Maori climate conservationist, VP of Conservation International NZ; Christina Figueras who led the Paris Agreement of 2015 as Executive Secretary of the United Nations Framework Convention on Climate Change; Native American superhero, actor, & cultural revivalist Eugene Brave Rock; Grammy-winning music composer Ricky Kej; business leaders of climate action such as Henk Rogers founder of Tetris and Blue Planet Foundation, and many other heroes of the green transition, as they collaborate.
+Indigenous Youth Climate Activist Txukukaytxi and her father, Puwe Puyanawa, Spiritual Leader of the Puyanawas, lead our journey from the Amazon to the Science Summit at the United Nations General Assembly, COP and Davos World Economic Forum.
+There we meet and collaborate with Nobel Prize-winning IPCC authors Carlos Nobre and Benjamin Horton; Mere Takoko, Maori conservationist; Christina Figueras who led the Paris Agreement; Native American superhero, actor, & cultural revivalist Eugene Brave Rock; Grammy-winning music composer Ricky Kej; business leaders of climate action such as Henk Rogers founder of Tetris and Blue Planet, and other heroes of the green transition.

 Filmmakers

-Directed by Indrani Pal-Chaudhuri, of the United Nations Global People's Summit and Science Summit and produced by GK Reid, known collectively for their work with David Bowie on mass shootings in the HBO film The Last Five Years, with Keep A Child Alive with families combatting HIV/AIDS in Africa winning 2 Cannes gold lions, and the CNN Expose award for Girl Epidemic against trafficking of girls in Asia.
-Produced by Tom DeSanto, best known for X-Men and Transformers, two of Hollywood's most successful and transformational film franchises, and Steve Perry, whose films have won 7 Academy Awards.
+Directed by Indrani Pal-Chaudhuri, of the United Nations Global People's Summit and Science Summit and produced by GK Reid, known for their work with David Bowie on mass shootings in the HBO film The Last Five Years, with Keep A Child Alive with families combatting HIV/AIDS in Africa winning 2 Cannes gold lions, and the CNN Expose award for Girl Epidemic against trafficking of girls in Asia.
+With Executive Producers Tom DeSanto (X-Men, Transformers), and Steve Perry (True Romance, Lethal Weapon) whose films have won 7 Academy Awards.

 Photo ©Indrani Pal-Chaudhuri @SRI at the Science Summit at the United Nations General Assembly: Ditigal Democracy for Climate Action